karthikironman/VUE--Todo-App/README.md

 # VUE--Todo-App
-A todo app using vue js, following brad traversy tutorial
+A todo app using vue js by karthik, following brad traversy tutorial

 install axios and vue-router along with creating the vue projects..